tazwilcock/backroads-react/README.md

 [See Deployed Project](https://backroads-reactjs-project.netlify.app/)

-This is a project where we converted a website buil with HTML and CSS to React.
+This is a project from the course below where we converted a website built with HTML and CSS to React.

 [See John's React Course](https://www.udemy.com/course/react-tutorial-and-projects-course/?referralCode=FEE6A921AF07E2563CEF)